antususan/Excel-Project--1/README.md

 >6.
 Repalced 10+ miles as More than 10+ in Commute Distance

 >**#Step -4 Analyze**

- >Analyzing is a step to finding any insightful data from data.Based on that purposes,I had to create a pivot table to simplify the work.
+ >This is a step to finding any insightful data from data.Based on that purposes,I had to create a pivot table to simplify the work.

  >1.
 Find a relation between the Gender and their income for Purchased Bike column